InvestedIn

-InvestedIn is a crowd funding website for fund raising projects and charity events such as walkathons and celebrity cause-based campaigns.
-InvestedIn is also a technology provider offering a white label crowdfunding platform for commercial and non-profit use.
+InvestedIn was a crowd funding website for fund raising projects and charity events such as walkathons and celebrity cause-based campaigns.
+The company was also a technology provider offering a white label crowdfunding platform for commercial and non-profit use.

 History

 InvestedIn was founded in 2010 by Alon Goren and Yadid Ramot.
-The company launched the service at the DEMO conference Founder Alon Goren used crowdfunding on stage to help sponsor their trip to the conference.
+The company launched the service at the DEMO conference Founder Alon Goren used crowdfunding on stage sponsor their trip to the conference.
 InvestedIn raised $45,000 after being accepted to the AmplifyLA accelerator program.

 Model

-One of a number of fundraising platforms dubbed "crowd funding," the consumer facing website from InvestedIn allows anyone anywhere in the world to create a fundraising project.
-Unlike other crowdfunding websites, such as Kickstarter, InvestedIn doesn't limit the kinds of project they accept, allowing the community to decide which projects they like by voting with their dollars.
-Project creators also have additional flexibility in being able to choose from two campaign types, "tipping point" campaigns where they set a goal and only receive funds when their project meets or exceeds that goal, and "deadline" campaigns where they set a date and try to raise as much money as they can during a limited time frame.
-Funds are collected via credit card payment through a merchant processor.
+One of a number of fundraising platforms dubbed "crowd funding," the consumer facing website from InvestedIn allowed any individual to create a fundraising project.
+InvestedIn did not limit the kinds of project they accepted, unlike other platforms such as Kickstarter.
+Project creators could choose from two campaign types, "tipping point" campaigns where they set a goal, only receiving funds when their project meets or exceeds that goal, and "deadline" campaigns where they try raise as much money as they can during a limited time frame.
+Funds were collected via credit card payment through a merchant processor.

-InvestedIn takes 3% of any funds raised after a project becomes successful.
-The merchant processing provider used by InvestedIn also charges a percentage of 3-4% depending on the type of card used.
+InvestedIn collected 3% of any funds raised after a project becomes successful.
+The merchant processing provider used by InvestedIn also charged a percentage of 3-4% depending on the type of card used.

 White Label Crowdfunding Platform

-In addition to operating a crowd funding website InvestedIn also offers a technology solution to companies interested in operating their own crowdfunding website.
-Based on a client's needs, InvestedIn will customize their existing code and build new features based on client specifications and needs giving them a unique platform of their own.
-Numerous companies and non-profits have engaged InvestedIn to power their websites, including BoostFunder and BizWorld.
+In addition to operating a crowd funding website, InvestedIn also offered a technology solution to companies interested in operating their own crowdfunding website.
+Based on a client's needs, InvestedIn built new features based on client specifications and needs buid them a unique platform.
+Numerous companies and non-profits have engaged InvestedIn for their websites, including BoostFunder and BizWorld.

-The company is also working with multiple companies that are getting ready to open crowdfunding portals for equity under the JOBS Act.
+The company worked with multiple companies to open crowdfunding portals for equity under the JOBS Act.